Ning'er Hani and Yi Autonomous County

-The Ning'er Hani and Yi Autonomous County is an autonomous county under the jurisdiction of Pu'er City in the southwest of Yunnan Province, China.
+The Ning'er Hani and Yi Autonomous County is an autonomous county under the jurisdiction of Pu'er City in the south of Yunnan Province, China.
+It is in the center of Pu'er City and borders Mojiang County across the Babian River to the east and northeast, Simao District and Jiangcheng County to the south, Jinggu County across the Xiaohei River to the west, and Zhenyuan County to the north.

 Name

 The county was formerly named Pu'er.
-When Simao changed its name back to Pu'er in 2007, the county's name was changed to Ning'er for clarity.
+When Simao changed its name to Pu'er in 2007, the county's name was changed to Ning'er for clarity.

 Administrative divisions

 In the present, Ning'er Hani and Yi Autonomous County has 6 towns and 3 townships.